 Credits and Courses

-The M.A. in Geography normally has a minimum requirement of 24 credits in geography.
-For the coordinated MA Geography/MLIS degree program, however, students can substitute 6 credits in INFOST courses for 6 credits of geography.
-This program, therefore, requires a total of 48 credits.
-Students must complete the 30 credits required for the MLIS degree and the 18 credits in Geography courses specified below.
+The MA in Geography normally has a minimum requirement of 30 credits from regular geography courses (which includes 4 capstone/thesis credits).
+For the coordinated MA Geography/MLIS degree program, however, students can substitute 6 credits in information studies courses for 6 credits of geography.
+This program, therefore, requires a total of 54 credits.
+Students must complete the 30 credits required for the MLIS component and the 24 credits in Geography courses specified below.

 |GEOG 810||Introduction to Techniques of Research and Presentation||3|